luisparravicini/curate-tl/README.md

 `-a PATH` Reads tweets and likes from the [archive downloaded from Twitter](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).
 Sometimes, the api doesn't return all the old tweets, so this is a way to access those old tweets.
 Use the path where the zip was decompressed.

 `-o days` Only evaluate tweets older (in days) than the value specified.

+## last tweets

+`last_tweet.rb` fetches the list of users the current user (the one you logged in with _twurl_) is following and then list the date of the last tweet/RT made.